copyrite/LwotcMinimalText/XComGame.md

 * {% AP1 NTE %}

 ## Knife Juggler
-+1 to throwing knife damage. +1 to throwing knife charges.
++1 throwing knife damage. +1 throwing knife charges.
 You gain a throwing knife charge when you kill with your primary weapon.

 ## Launch Grenade
 You use your grenade launcher to launch grenades, rather than throwing them.
 Bonus to grenade launch range.
 Gain a grenade slot.